-The Perks of a Protective Hair Style
+2. Know the Perks of a Protective Hair Style

 If you’re headed to a very cold area, it’s good to keep your hair in a protective style (natural or permed hair) to protect the ends.
 I brought Jamaican castor oil, spray conditioner, and hair grease to put in the scalp of my hair, even when my hair was in extensions.
 I really wanted to make sure my hair was growing healthily underneath my French braids.

 In order to style my hair, I brought an eco-styler gel to help the edges of my hair stay in place (not an easy task considering I was taking the train back and forth to work - sometimes I’d barely make it, which would result in my hair being crazy!).
 When I took my extensions out, I co-washed and conditioned my hair and wore my fro out.
 Otherwise, I used the eco-gel to (gently) force my hair down.
 I used a sock (yup, an everyday sock!) to make the perfect bun until I put my extensions back in with fresh packs.

 3. Hair Straightening + Travel: A Winning Combo?

 If you straighten your hair using perms, I would highly suggest bringing the perm with you, especially if you do it yourself anyway.
 Otherwise, you should think about putting your hair in braids instead.
 Ghana Braids, singles, the Senegalese twist, or the Marley twist are all great options.
 Be forewarned if you opt to stick with the perm, you might be disappointed and put into a hair-raising situation you don’t wanna be in.